cthoyt/cthoyt.github.io/_posts/2021-10-07-biopragmatics-glossary.md

 <span style="color:red">http://purl.obolibrary.org/obo/</span><span style="color:orange">DRON</span>_<span style="color:blue">0000005</span>

-Confusingly, some people consider the entire combination of the ontology's prefix, the delimiter, and the ontology's local identifier (e.g., `DRON_0000005`) as a local identifier in the OBO namespace, whose URI prefix is `http://purl.obolibrary.org/obo/`.
+Confusingly, the entire combination of the ontology's prefix, the delimiter, and the ontology's local identifier (e.g., `DRON_0000005`) are considered in some contexts as a local identifier in a theoretical semantic space for OBO, whose URI prefix is `http://purl.obolibrary.org/obo/`.
 This confusion lead to services like Identifiers.org to denote these ontologies  as having the "namespace embedded in the local unique identifier" and therefore include the prefix again in the regular expression pattern describing the local identifiers, e.g. `^DOID:\d+$` for the Human Disease Ontology.

-This notation makes no sense for a slew of reasons:
+This notation of the regular expression makes no sense for several reasons:

 1. The regular expression should correspond to the local identifiers of a semantic space like `DOID`, not a registry like the OBO PURL system.
 2. If you follow the simple algorithm for constructing a CURIE from a prefix and identifier, you end up with identifiers that look like CURIEs like `DOID:11337` or redundant CURIEs that look like `DOID:DOID:11337`.
+3. Identifiers.org doesn't even handle CURIEs constructed following the rules for embedding the prefix in the local identifier.
-3. It creates ambiguities in spreadsheets where columns are supposed to contain local identifiers or CURIEs.
+4. It creates ambiguities in spreadsheets where columns are supposed to contain local identifiers or CURIEs.

 The solution is simply to drop the entire notion of namespaces embedded in local